 - Secure and Reliable: One of the most crucial considerations when selling online is security.
 If your site is ever hacked, your customers’ account information may be exposed.
 Shopify takes all necessary precautions to keep you and your customers safe, as well as deal with any attempted breaches.
 Shopify comes with a built-in 256-bit SSL (Secure Sockets Layer) certificate.
 Ecommerce platform generally supports subdomains and wildcard here is necessary requirement.
 RapidSSL wildcard, GeoTrust wildcard, GoDaddy wildcard SSL are few suggestions if you want to secure subdomains.
 This secures your site from hackers, encrypts all saved data, and improves the SEO of your store.The reason for this is that Google prefers sites with an SSL certificate because it shows that the customer’s data is secure, and hence ranks such sites better in search results.PCI-DSS, or Payment Card Industry Data Security Standard, compliance is required to conduct credit or debit card payments.
 Shopify, for example, is PCI Level 1 compliant.
 This allows you to provide your consumers the option of paying with their credit cards right away.

-Experienced Shopify developers at Ace Infoway have built several Retail apps for Shopify App Stores.
+We have developed numerous retail apps on Shopify App Stores using the Shopify App Development Guide.
 We work closely on Shopify development projects to achieve your desired goals and build an incredible eCommerce store for your business.
 Team up with us to create an incredible Shopify online store now!

 Magento is a PHP-based platform that aids developers to build eCommerce websites.
 Thousands of businesses, including major brands like Nike and Samsung, use this open-source to build their online store.